-The Eco- and Bioart Research Group, headed by dr Marietta Radomska and hosted by The Posthumanities Hub/Linköping University, opens up a transdisciplinary space, where artistic practice and artistic research meet up with philosophy, cultural theory, environmental humanities and posthumanities in synergy and as equally legitimate voices and practices in order to tackle pressing questions concerned with life/death, nature/culture, art/science, ecology, environment and the body in a more-than-human sense.
+The Eco- and Bioart Lab, headed by dr Marietta Radomska and linked to The Posthumanities Hub/Linköping University, opens up a transdisciplinary space, where artistic practice and artistic research converge with philosophy, cultural theory, environmental humanities and posthumanities in synergy and as equally legitimate voices and practices in order to tackle pressing questions concerned with life/death, art/science, ecology, environment, nature/culture and the body in a more-than-human sense.

 So far the network has been involved in the organisation of the following events:

 - Mini-symposium “Becoming with Alien Encounters and Speculative Storytelling”, co-organised by The Posthumanities Hub, Tema Genus Higher Seminar Series, and The Eco- and Bioart Research Network, 5 April 2018, Linköping.

 - “Eco/Decolonial Arts: Open-ended Poetic/Philosophical Forays” workshop, hosted by the Intersectionality Research Project, The Eco- and Bioart Research Network, and GEXcel International Collegium for Advanced Transdisciplinary Gender Studies, 28-29 June 2017, Linköping.

 - “Bioart and Postnatural Ecologies: Posthumanities for the Anthropocene” Symposium, hosted by the Posthumanities International Network and the Seed Box: A Mistra-Formas Environmental Humanities Collaboratory, 28 April 2017, Linköping.